wuyasan/Speaking-Portal-B/docs/meeting-logs/client/meeting_notes_nov_25th.md

 ### Things to do
 - Get an idea of what frames we need for animation and provide that to client animator
 - Work on and implement GUI for peer testing
+- considering bi-weekly meetings as we seem to skip a lot